Jaja-owiny/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4. 4-print_rev.c - Program prints the characters in reverse followedd by a new line.
 5. 5-rev_string.c - Program prints the string in reverse.
 6. 6-puts.c - fucction that prints every other character of a string, starting with the first character.
+7. 7-puts_half.c - Function that prints half a string, and it should be the second half to be printed.